Geospatial data visualization for targeting local markets is an audience-targeting strategy growing at an impressive rate.

 Using geospatial analysis equips businesses to identify their target audience with great precision.

-Once you have your local target audience identified, launch the marketing campaigns.
+Once you identify your local target audience, launch the marketing campaigns.
 The local market targeting may have several aspects.

 Geotargeting